jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ```

-### Feed forward and backpropagation for sigmoid and ReLU
+### Feed forward and backpropagation with sigmoid or ReLU

 The derivative for ReLU function: